thunderbird/webext-support/experiments/LegacyPrefs/README.md

 ## Accessing local storage from inside an Experiment

-Once the settings have been migrated, code which used to read them through `Services.prefs` cannot reach them anymore.
-If that code lives in an Experiment, the migration suddenly requires rewriting it to take its settings as parameters, or to receive them through some other channel.
+Once the settings have been migrated, code which used to read them through `Services.prefs` cannot reach them anymore, and the migration additionally requires rewriting the Experiment to take its settings as parameters, or to receive them through some other channel.

 The helper below is a way to avoid that work for now.
 It returns a Promise based `storage.local`, backed by the extension's own API surface, reading the very same values your background script sees: